 You can be under-aroused too–when you give up, are bored, your mind wanders and your focus is a mile wide–though this is less common in competitive golf.

 If you are over-aroused you will need to work on learning skills for relaxing on cue.
-We use biofeedback training in our weekend schools to get players there “fast”.
+We use biofeedback training with our Mind Meter to get players there “fast”.
 But there is a lot that you can do on your own.
 Start by finding a technique you are interested in and then get books, dvds or classes that help you learn things like deep breathing, relaxation exercises, meditation, prayer, yoga, pilates, etc.

 If you are under-aroused, set some motivating goals.

 So how many of the eight traits for great golf do you have?
-Figure out the one that Bobby Jones and Tiger Woods both had to work on?
+Did you figure out the one that Bobby Jones and Tiger Woods both had to work on?
 How about Jack Nicklaus?
-If you need help with any one of them watch for GolfPsych.com posts on each.
+If you need help with any one of them Contact Us.
+All these traits of great golfers can be applied to you as well.